A LEVEL MATHEMATICS

 Pure Mathematics is the methods and techniques which underpin the study of all other areas of mathematics.
 This includes proof, algebra, trigonometry, calculus, and vectors.

 Mechanics is the mathematics used to study the physical world, modelling the motion of objects and the forces acting on them.
 This includes Newton’s Laws of Motion and moments.

 Statistics involves statistical sampling, data presentation and probability, leading to the study of statistical distributions with special properties, such as the Binomial and Normal Distributions.
 All of these follow on from topics met at GCSE.

-The minimum requirement for this course is a 6 at GCSE and the successful completion of the prep work (found on this page under "useful documents") and an initial assessment (which takes place on enrolment day).
+The minimum requirement for this course is a 7 at GCSE, with the expectation that students will also complete the preparation work (found on this page under "useful documents").

 Career Opportunities and Further Study